processing/processing-pi-website/content/tutorial/project-synth/index.md

 - INPUT_PULLDOWN
 - INPUT_PULLUP

-Using one of these three options determines whether a pull-up / pull-down resistor is enabled on that particular pin or if the default state of the circuitry of the Raspberry Pi should be used, which is not recommended.
+Using one of these three options determines whether a [pull-up / pull-down resistor](https://en.wikipedia.org/wiki/Pull-up_resistor) is enabled on that particular pin or if the default state of the circuitry of the Raspberry Pi should be used, which is not recommended.

 {{% message title="Pull-up and pull-down resistors" %}}
-[From Wikipedia](https://en.wikipedia.org/wiki/Pull-up_resistor): In electronic logic circuits, a pull-up resistor is a resistor used to ensure a known state for a signal.
-It is typically used in combination with components such as switches and transistors, which physically interrupt the connection of subsequent components to ground.
-The pull-up resistor then ensures a well-defined voltage (i.e. VCC) across the latter during interruption.

-A pull-down resistor works in the same way but is connected to ground.
-It holds the logic signal at a low logic level when no other active device is connected.
+Raspberry Pi has configurable pull-up and pull-down resistors on every GPIO pin.
+Without making use of these internal resistors, you would have to use additional resistors in order to read the state of a pin reliably.
 {{% /message %}}

 After the pin is configured to act as an input with a pull-down or pull-up resistor, we can get the current state of the button in Processing by using [digitalRead](https://processing.org/reference/libraries/io/GPIO_digitalRead_.html) function.
 Here is an example using a built-in pull-up resistor and retrieving the state of the button: